arichardi/Podcastr-NLW-study/README.md

 But now you need to wrap this anchot tag, with a Link tag from next, and pass the adress as a paramether of Link this time

+*You can use Link arround and button too*

 ```Javascript

 	import Link from 'next/link'